 Remove base budget amounts using a Budget Adjustment document.

-Step I: Reassign Purchasing Card Account or Cancel Card
+Step I: Reassign Procurement Card Account or Cancel Card

-To determine if the account is assigned to a Purchasing Card, run the Credit Card Payment Lookup (KFS) (391) in FIS Decision Support.
-Enter the account and a date range of at least one year, to ensure that you capture whether or not an active Purchasing Card is assigned to the account.
-If you get any results, the account is assigned to a Purchasing Card.
+To determine if the account is assigned to a Procurement Card, run the Credit Card Payment Lookup (KFS) (391) in FIS Decision Support.
+Enter the account and a date range of at least one year, to ensure that you capture whether or not an active Procurement Card is assigned to the account.
+If you get any results, the account is assigned to a Procurement Card.

-If the Purchasing Card needs to be canceled or assigned to an account other than one managed by the current fiscal officer/account manager, follow the instructions on the Purchasing Card Web site for canceling a card.
+If the Procurement Card needs to be canceled or assigned to an account other than one managed by the current fiscal officer/account manager, follow the instructions on the Procurement Card website for canceling a card.